Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Comparisons of chemical abundance patterns

-{As shown in in the bottom panels of Figure~\ref{fig:co_com}, the distribution of the 1G GC stars closely matches the distribution of low-O/H field stars, while the distribution of the 2G GC stars exhibits slightly enhanced C/O with lowered O/H. However, compared to the field sample, the GC stars also show a wider spread in C/O, which, combined with the generally lower O/H, makes GC stars better match the abundances of \somename.} For the relatively metal-enriched \somename at $\rm 12+\log(O/H) \geq 8.0$, they still show sub-solar to solar C/O and could be compatible with the abundance pattern of the 2G stars of the massive GC 47 Tuc.
+{As shown in in the bottom panels of Figure~\ref{fig:co_com}, the distribution of the 1G GC stars closely matches the distribution of low-O/H field stars, while the distribution of the 2G GC stars exhibits slightly enhanced \redtxt{average} C/O \redtxt{(traced by the contour center)} with lowered O/H. However, compared to the field sample, the GC stars also show a wider spread in C/O, which, combined with the generally lower O/H, makes GC stars better match the abundances of \somename.} For the relatively metal-enriched \somename at $\rm 12+\log(O/H) \geq 8.0$, they still show sub-solar to solar C/O and could be compatible with the abundance pattern of the 2G stars of the massive GC 47 Tuc.
 Still, the abundances of the most metal-rich \somename in our sample, Mrk 996 and possibly CEERS\_01019 (if its lines are mostly contributed by AGN-ionized regions; \citealp{isobe2023}), also overlap with the contours of MW disk stars.
-For UNCOVER-45924, its possibly super-solar C/O is not seen in typical GC stars. {However, as we show later in Section~\ref{sec:discuss}, in NSCs where star formation continues to occur over a longer time scale, such an enhancement in C/O is observed. } The overall sub-solar C/O of \somename indicates the prevalence of significantly super-solar N/C in these systems.
+For UNCOVER-45924, its possibly super-solar C/O is not seen in typical GC stars. {However, as we show later in Section~\ref{sec:discuss}, \redtxt{such an enhancement in C/O is observed in a particular NSC, NGC 5139.} } The overall sub-solar C/O of \somename indicates the prevalence of significantly super-solar N/C in these systems.
 The anomalous N/C of \somename is also recognized in previous studies \citep[e.g.,][]{isobe2023,Isobe_2025,ji2024,schaerer_gnz9_2024,topping2024}.
-At the equilibrium of the CNO cycle, it is expected that N/C would be significantly enhanced \citep[$\sim 2$ dex above solar,][]{Maeder_cno_2015}.
-However, the N/C ratio from, for example, the yields of AGB stars, can vary in a wide range from sub-solar to super-solar depending on the initial abundance \citep{Herwig_2004,Karakas_2007,Ventura_2013}.
-Also, the general wisdom based on observations of local galaxies and stars is that the enrichment of carbon has a smaller contribution from the AGB stars compared to nitrogen \citep{Kobayashi_2020}.
-Alternatively, yields of WR stars, TDEs, and SMSs can potentially explain the elevated N/C \citep{isobe2023,watanabe2024}.
+At the equilibrium of the CNO cycle, it is expected that N/C would be significantly enhanced \citep[$\sim 2$ dex above solar,][]{Maeder_cno_2015}. \realredtxt{However, the N/C ratio from, for example, the yields of AGB stars, can vary in a wide range from sub-solar to super-solar depending on the degree of the CNO processing, which is very different in different sets of models \citep[e.g.,][]{Herwig_2004,Karakas_2007,Ventura_2013}, as it depends on the efficiency of convection in the stellar envelope and on the number of the third dredge-up episodes, strongly affected by the mass loss rate adopted, although models with low mass loss rates overpredict the C+N+O abundances in 2G stars.} Alternatively, yields of WR stars, TDEs, and SMSs can potentially explain the elevated N/C \citep{isobe2023,watanabe2024}.

 {In summary, in the C/O versus O/H plane, the low-metallicity MW field stars, GC stars, and NOEGs occupy broadly overlapping regions.
 While C/O alone does not single out a unique counterpart to \somename, the fact that 2G GC stars and \somename remain consistent in C/O provides a valuable sanity check.
 This reinforces the stronger connection already evident from their matching N/O ratios.}